jianhuizhai/pythonLearning/advanced/cython/readme.md

 ```

 before this, you need to install cython module.
+3. To compile `hello.c` to a Python extension module, we will use the GCC compiler.
+We
+need to add some Python-specific compilation options that depend on the operating system.
+It's important to specify the directory that contains the header files; in the following
+example, the directory is /usr/include/python3.6m/ (you can find the directory by typing `locate Python.h`) :

 * examples are taken from Python documentation or Python high performance (book).